slack-ruby/slack-ruby-client/README.md

 client.ping
 ```

-By default, the RealTime client exposes and maintains a local store with the properties of [rtm.start](https://api.slack.com/methods/rtm.start) upon a successful connection.
+By default, the RealTime client exposes and maintains a local store upon a successful connection.

 property | description
 ---------|-------------------------------------------------------------------------------------------------